-Central place in the eldest Roman pantheon belonged to the triad consisting of Jupiter, Mars, Quirinus, but also Janus and Vesta.
-In the beginning they did not have any individual traits, spouses and genealogy.
+The central place in the eldest Roman pantheon belonged to the triad consisting of Jupiter, Mars, and Quirinus, but also Janus and Vesta.
+In the beginning, they did not have any individual traits, spouses or genealogy.
 Moreover, they were not considered to be similar to people and thus there are only a few stories about their deeds.
 However, new elements were added relatively early.
 Tarquinius family is considered to establish the Capitoline Triad consisting of Jupiter, Juno and Minerva.
-The Triad held dominant position in Roman religion.
+The Triad held a dominant position in Roman religion.

 Influence of Etruscan religion

 The first changes in religion took place during the monarchy – it was the time of Etruscan influence.
 Their religion performed significant role in Rome’s history.
 Even in the reign of Claudius Etrusca Disciplina was highly valued, which was confirmed by Tacitus.

 The biggest impact on Rome and the whole of Italy had the Etruscan Triad consisting of Tinia, Uni and Minerva.
 This triad became really significant after erecting in Rome the Capitoline Temple for Jupiter, Juno and Minerva.
 The temple was built by the Etruscan architects according to their styles and a famous statue of Jupiter, identified with Tinia, was made by Vulca from the town of Veii.